A few years ago I wrote The Founder’s Guide To Selling Your Company that was pretty well received by the startup community.

 The next step is to make a list of potential VC investors.
-I go into detail on this on our guide to getting VC introductions.
+I go into detail on this on our guide to the Investor Communications Process.

 Founders are divided on this, but my opinion is that most founders should go wider and talk to 10–20 partners (some people think you should talk to only the few, best investors in your space).

 - You can use the people you want to raise from least as additional practice

 - Having a bad or neutral option is better than having no option, and the way to maximize the chance of that is by increasing your funnel.

 In order to generate your list, make a list of specific partners of VC firms by looking at the industry they invest in (you want people who invest in your industry).
 Figure out who can you can get warm intros from.
 Usually you can get these warm intros from your existing investors, advisors, accelerator, or friends who are in the industry.